 - How often do your competitors post on Facebook?

-- What time do they post on Facebook?
+- What time do they post?

 - What hashtag strategy do they use?
 Do they have branded hashtags?

-- Do they create giveaways or other contests?
+- Do they offer giveaways or contests?

-- What emoji do your competitors commonly use?
+- What emoji do they commonly use?

 Save time with automatically generated competitor analysis reports.